mist-xx/SLP-Ripes-RISCV/README.md

 # SLP-Ripes-RISCV
-### This is an ASM program to implement a single-layer perceptron realization of logic gates.
+### This is an ASM program implemented on RIPES to implement a single-layer perceptron realization of logic gates.

 This project realizes AND, NOT and OR logic gates.